 Arrangements for the Board of Examiners meeting(s) including dates.

-The Extenuating Circumstances policy, including information about how the department implements this policy.
+The Extenuating Circumstances policy, including information about how the department/school implements this policy.

-Samples should be electronic unless at the specific request of the External Examiner for hard copies.
-Approval must be sought from the Deputy Dean for exceptions
+samples should be electronic unless at the specific request of the External Examiner for hard copies.
+Approval must be sought from the Faculty Dean for exceptions.

 External Examiners have the right to ask to see samples of work from Level 4 (normally year one of a degree course) and you should discuss their requirements in this respect with the External at the time of their appointment.